Who Is Lady Gaga?

 In 2005, Lady Gaga was briefly signed by Def Jam Records, but was dropped just months later.
 Being dropped by the label propelled the singer to perform on her own in clubs and venues on New York City's Lower East Side.
 There, she collaborated with several rock bands, and began her experimentation with fashion.

 Lady Gaga's debut single, "Just Dance," was released to radio in early 2008, and received both popular and commercial acclaim.
 The song was then nominated for a Grammy Award (for best dance recording) in 2008.
 The song lost to Daft Punk's "Harder, Better, Faster, Stronger," but this didn't keep Gaga from reaching No. 1 on the mainstream pop charts in January 2009.
-The second single off of The Fame, "Poker Face," earned Gaga even more success.
+The second single off The Fame, "Poker Face," earned Gaga even more success.
 The song topped singles charts in almost every category, and in almost every country.
 Both songs were produced by Akon's affiliate RedOne, who co-wrote most of Lady Gaga's album.

 Later in 2008, Lady Gaga opened for the newly reformed New Kids on the Block.
 She also collaborated with them on the song "Big Girl Now" from the group's album The Block.
 The following year, Gaga released an album of eight songs, The Fame Monster, followed by 2011's Born This Way.
 In 2013, Lady Gaga released her third studio album, Artpop.
 The album didn't resonate as strongly with her audience as her previous works.
 Among the shake-ups in her inner circle, she and her manager parted ways.

 Working With Tony and Golden Globe